-- 31.33.
-The ChairmanChair of each Panel/PAC is appointed by the States in the manner set out in Standing Orders.
-The term of office for each ChairmanChair is for the duration of the States Assembly until the beginning of the first States meeting following the next ordinary election. - 32.34.
-The main responsibilities of the Chairman Chair are as follows: - Implement the remit of the Panel/PAC as established by Standing Orders
+- 33. The Chair of each Panel/PAC is appointed by the States in the manner set out in Standing Orders.
+The term of office for each Chair is for the duration of the States Assembly until the beginning of the first States meeting following the next ordinary election. - 34.
+The main responsibilities of the Chair are as follows: - Implement the remit of the Panel/PAC as established by Standing Orders - Provide direction and leadership to the Panel/PAC and act as a figurehead for its work (and Scrutiny more widely), establishing a suitable public profile - Ensure prominence is given to effective public engagement, appropriate to the context and stakeholder groups for each piece of work - Work closely with colleagues and the Committee and Panel Officers to establish clear working practices to help the Panel/PAC to function professionally, efficiently and effectively, and in keeping with the approved framework of the Scrutiny Proceedings Code of Practice - Establish an appropriate and effective working relationship with Ministers within the Panel's remit

-- Provide direction and leadership to the Panel/PAC and act as a figurehead for its work (and Scrutiny more widely), establishing a suitable public profile - Ensure prominence is given to effective public engagement, appropriate to the context and stakeholder groups for each piece of work - Work closely with colleagues and the Scrutiny OfficerCommittee and Panel Officers to establish clear working practices to help the Panel/PAC to function professionally, efficiently and effectively, and in keeping with the approved framework of the Scrutiny Proceedings Code of Practice - Establish an appropriate and effective working relationship with Ministers within the Panel's remit - Upon election to the position, identify and propose colleagues for appointment as Panel/PAC members - Establish preferred working practices with the Panel/PAC Officers, taking into account advice provided by them on relevant processes. - Respond in good time to requests for direction from Scrutiny OfficerCommittee and Panel Officers. - Approve all draft agendas prepared by the Scrutiny OfficerCommittee and Panel Officers (ie before they are distributed to the Panel/PAC) - Authorise then electronic signature of Sign Panel/PAC minutes upon their approval by the Panel/PAC - At report writing stage (this includes Scrutiny/PAC Reports and Comments), the following stages require the ChairmanChair's input: - (a) By the end of evidence gathering phase, ensure the Panel/PAC has considered evidence gathered to help inform drafting to be undertaken by Scrutiny OfficerCommittee and Panel Officer - (b) Receive a full draft report/Comments paper etc. from the Officer(within agreed timeframe) - (c) Liaise with Scrutiny OfficerCommittee and Panel Officer to complete a draft to be presented to the full Panel/PAC as the 'ChairmanChair's Draft' - Carry out interviews with the media unless otherwise delegated - Attend meetings of the Chairmen's CommitteeScrutiny Liaison Committee, unless otherwise delegated - Within the Chamber:

-- (a) Under Standing Order 72, confirm when asked by Presiding Officer whether Panel wishes to have the relevant draft legislation referred to the Panel (this Standing Order does not apply to PAC) - (b) Make Statements on matters of official responsibility (eg publication of reports) - (c) Answer written/oral questions directed to the Panel/PAC - (d) Table written/oral questions directed to relevant Ministers - 33.35.
-The ChairmanChair may delegate certain functions as necessary to another member of the Panel/PAC, for example chairing a public hearing or contacting the media.
+- Upon election to the position, identify and propose colleagues for appointment as Panel/PAC members - Establish preferred working practices with the Panel/PAC Officers, taking into account advice provided by them on relevant processes. - Respond in good time to requests for direction from Committee and Panel Officers. - Approve all draft agendas prepared by the Committee and Panel Officers (ie before they are distributed to the Panel/PAC) - Authorise then electronic signature of Panel/PAC minutes upon their approval by the Panel/PAC - At report writing stage (this includes Scrutiny/PAC Reports and Comments), the following stages require the Chair's input: - (a) By the end of evidence gathering phase, ensure the Panel/PAC has considered evidence gathered to help inform drafting to be undertaken by Committee and Panel Officer - (b) Receive a full draft report/Comments paper etc. from the Officer(within agreed timeframe) - (c) Liaise with Committee and Panel Officer to complete a draft to be presented to the full Panel/PAC as the 'Chair's Draft' - Carry out interviews with the media unless otherwise delegated - Attend meetings of the Scrutiny Liaison Committee, unless otherwise delegated - Within the Chamber: - (a) Under Standing Order 72, confirm when asked by Presiding Officer whether Panel wishes to have the relevant draft legislation referred to the Panel (this Standing Order does not apply to PAC) - (b) Make Statements on matters of official responsibility (eg publication of reports) - (c) Answer written/oral questions directed to the Panel/PAC - (d) Table written/oral questions directed to relevant Ministers - 35.
+The Chair may delegate certain functions as necessary to another member of the Panel/PAC, for example chairing a public hearing or contacting the media.